picop-rd/proxy/README.md

 # proxy
-Proxy to route rewuests based on PiCoP headers
+Proxy to route requests based on PiCoP headers